CMMC is a new Department of Defense (DoD) program called the Cybersecurity Maturity Model Certification (CMMC).

 How do I achieve CMMC compliance?

 All defense contractors are required to coordinate directly with an accredited and independent third-party commercial certification organization to request and schedule their CMMC audit.
 These auditors will review the contractor’s security processes and practices.
-Based on the security controls in place and the contractor’s ability to demonstrate organizational and operational maturity, the contractor will be awarded a CMMC certification level from one to five (one being the most basic security controls, five being the most stringent and complex security requirements).
+Based on the security controls in place and the contractor’s ability to demonstrate organizational and operational maturity, the contractor will be awarded a CMMC certification level from one to three (one being the most basic security controls, three being the most stringent and complex security requirements).
 CMMC will require companies to have the certification to match the level required on the solicitation prior to be awarded the contract.

 What is the CMMC Accreditation Body (CMMC-AB)?